National Security Studies

 NSS is a fully accredited OPM executive development program that has been and continues to be included for credit as a developmental opportunity as part of the SES Candidate Development Programs.
 NSS is recognized for credit by the Department of Defense, DOD Agencies, the Military Departments and other Federal Agencies to whom the program has been opened.
 The Maxwell School of Syracuse University is an accredited institution of higher learning, and the NSS program is a recognized and qualified Executive Leadership Program within the school.
 An NSS participant is eligible for graduate credit if he/she completes our two-week National Security Management Course (NSMC), then pursues three credits by writing and submitting an approved topic in the form of a written paper.

-Over the time the program has resided at Syracuse University, some 1700 people have participated in the NSS program.
-Each has received a Certificate of Completion signed by the Maxwell Dean and the Program Director.
+Over the time the program has resided at Syracuse University, over 2000 people have participated in the NSS program.
+Each has received a Certificate of Completion signed by the Maxwell Dean and Program Director.